ParagonSoftworks/PopcornKernel/README.md

 Just head into the "ostest" folder to get started!
 You will see a help file explaining what the folders are for.

+Also make sure to delete the readmes from your own copy when compiling as this may cause issues.

 Supported and Tested Virtualization Software so far: QEMU/QtEmu/UTM (anything that runs on QEMU), VirtualBox and VMware.

 Supported and Tested Machines: Toshiba Chromebook 2 using MrChromebox SeaBIOS.